203-Systems/MatrixOS/README.md

 # Matrix OS

-An operation system for human interface controllers that is designed to be cross-platform and moudlar.
+An operation system for human interface devices that is designed to be cross-platform and moudlar.

 Currently the OS only supports MIDI but more to come in later revisions.